gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 74-more-seed-data
+## Current Branch: 75-season-payouts
-Added games to the seed data (will be nice to have data when looking at the app in Heroku).
+Calculate the season payouts as per the payout settings.
+Estimate the season payouts if the season there are more games to play.

+The payout settings are persisted as json which will allow the structure to easily change.